SALDANHA BAY RELAXES WATER RESTRICTIONS TO LEVEL 3

-At a Council Meeting held on Monday, 29 October 2018 the Saldanha Bay Municipality relaxed its water restrictions from level 6B to level 5 water restrictions, with immediate effect.
-This follows after the significant improvements in dam levels and additional augmentation projects.
-Water tariffs will remain at Level 3 water tariffs.
+At a Council Meeting held on Thursday, 13 June 2019 the Saldanha Bay Municipality relaxed its water restrictions from level 5 to level 3 water restrictions, effective 1 July 2019.
+Water tariffs were relaxed from level 3 to level 2 water tariffs.

-All water users are required to use a maximum of 100 litres of water per person, per day.
+All water users must attempt to use only 100 litres of water per person, per day.

-Residential properties may not consume more than 15 000 litres (15 kl) per month.
+Residential properties may not consume more than 20 000 litres (20 kl) of water per month.